Transport in Paris: Public transport

-Locally, Paris's most-frequented public transport is the Métro: across 16 lines, its closely spaced stations (around 500 metres between them on any given line) allow a connection between any capital quarter to any other, and a few lines extend quite far into the suburbs.
-This is complemented above-ground by a quite complex bus route map of 347 lines, and, since 1992, the tramway has made a reappearance in eight lines around the capital periphery.
-Paris is also the hub of the Réseau Express Régional (RER), a higher-speed and wider-spaced-station above- and under- ground train network that connects the capital to more distant suburban regions.
-The Transilien, in a rail network radiating from the capital's train and RER stations, complements this in turn with yet more suburban destinations.
+Paris's most-frequented public transport is the Métro network, mostly underground.
+Across 16 lines, its closely spaced stations (around 500 metres between them on average) allow a connection between any capital quarter to any other, and a few lines extend quite far into the suburbs.
+This is complemented by a bus route network of 347 lines.
+Since 1992, the tramway has made a reappearance with 14 lines in the Île-de-France region, mostly outside the city borders.
+Paris is also the hub of the Réseau Express Régional (RER), a train network with higher speeds and wider stop spacing than the Métro which connects the capital to its suburbs.
+The Transilien, a rail network radiating from the capital's train stations, provides service to other suburban destinations.

-Paris's transport tariff is dictated by zones, with zones 1-2 covering the capital and its immediate periphery, and zones 3, 4 and 5 covering increasingly distant destinations in the Île-de-France; monthly or weekly 'Navigo' passes cover all forms of public transport within the Île-de-France (zones no longer apply to the pass since September 2015) for a flat fee.
-Those without a monthly pass can purchase a single ticket or books of tickets; a single ticket allows a traveller to transfer between the bus and tram networks, and transfer between the metro and RER networks, but one-ticket transfer between the below-ground and above-ground networks is prohibited.
+A Navigo card can be used to pay public transport fares in the Île-de-France.

 Organisation

 For the governance of Paris-area public transport, the basic rule of thumb is that the RATP (Régie Autonome des Transports Parisiens) governs all transport within and extending from the Parisian Capital, and the SNCF (Société Nationale des Chemins de Fer Français, the state-owned rail company whose network covers all of France) governs all transport outside of and only penetrating the capital, but there are exceptions to this rule.
-Metro, Tramway, most of the Bus services and a few sections of inner-city RER are run by the RATP.
-The rest of the RER, as well as the Transilien, are run by the SNCF.
+Metro, Tramway, most of the Bus services and parts of the RER network are run by the RATP.
+Other sections of the RER, as well as the Transilien, are run by the SNCF.